acfthomson/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 * Using GitHub and writing this analysis in markdown syntax was a challenge because it is something that is not very familiar.

 * There was a challenge in overthinking the interpretation of the Oucomes Based on Goals chart.
-Since analysis of charts has not been covered yet, I stuck with stating what the chart displayed.
+Since analysis of charts has not been covered yet, it was determined to stick with what was obvious that the chart displayed.

-* Using COUNTIFS was familiar, but could be difficult for aspiring data analysts that are not familiar with Excel and formulas.
+* Using COUNTIFS was familiar, but could be difficult for aspiring data analysts that are not comfortable with Excel and formulas.
 COUNTIFS requires a range of data to count and the criteria used, and when analyzing multiple ranges and criteria, care needs to be taken to ensure the correct ranges are selected and the criteria is spelled the same way as in the referenced sheet.

 * Pivot tables were also familiar, but could be challenging for those that have never used them.
 Selecting which fields should go under Filters, Columns, Rows, or Values all depends on what the data analyst is trying to visualize, but this Excel feature is flexible and becomes easier to use with more experience.